Our Team

 PhD student (September 2022 – present)

-Doctoral Student Research Grant (DSRG)
+Doctoral Student Research Grant (DSRG), 2024

-ASRC Private Donor Student Conference Travel Award
+ASRC Private Donor Student Conference Travel Award, 2024

-Anna is a second-year PhD student in Molecular Cellular and Developmental Biology Program.
+Anna is a PhD student in Molecular Cellular and Developmental Biology Program.
 She received a BA in Molecular and Cellular Biology from UC Berkeley in 2019, where she worked in an evolutionary genetics lab with yeast.
 After that, she went on to work with C. elegans on another evolutionary genetics project as a Research Associate at the Buck Institute for Research on Aging.

 Leen Aljayousi